Disappearance of Lisa Marie Young: False claims

 Within 2 weeks of Young's disappearance, members of her extended family received several phone calls from unknown callers claiming that Young's body had been located in nearby Lantzville.
 RCMP stated that a week earlier, similar rumours had appeared on multiple online chat sites, therewith claiming that Young's body was located in the nearby town of Ladysmith.
 In August 2003, RCMP issued a second statement refuting new claims that had surfaced again saying that Young's body has been recovered.
 The statement went on to explain that these rumours were causing a great deal of anguish and distress for Young's family.

-Similarities in the false claims, along with the incidents each started and stopped within short, specific time periods which aligned with spikes in investigative activity, raised questions as to whether the misinformation was purposeful in an attempt to distract investigators and the public, rather than being senseless hoaxes, as was initially assumed by media and the RCMP.
+Similarities in the false claims, along with the fact that the incidents each started and stopped within short, specific time periods which aligned with spikes in investigative activity, raised questions as to whether the misinformation was purposeful in an attempt to distract investigators and the public, rather than being senseless hoaxes, as was initially assumed by the media and the RCMP.